Major Tom: Major Tom in Bowie's work

 Alternatively, the song can be interpreted to provide detailed information on Tom's story.
 The song refers an event happening much later, after "Space Oddity".
 Ground control receives a message from the "Action Man", referring to Tom, and he says: "I've loved all I've needed to love.
 Sordid details following..."
 He talks about how the shrieking of nothing is killing him, how all he has are his pictures of women to keep him company, and how he now has neither money nor hair.
 He wants to stop, but the planet is "glowing"; essentially he cannot quit whatever is influencing him—and killing him—because the feeling is too pleasurable and addictive.
 The exact source of the influence is not defined.
 The later verses seem to reflect more on Bowie's literal battle with addiction, specifically about wanting to stay clean but being stuck with a "valuable friend".
 The song again refers directly to Tom toward the end, where he has become more of a legend, but not for his heroics.
 He has become a nursery rhyme in the minds of the public, with mothers warning against drug use by telling their children if they want: "...to get things done, you'd better not mess with Major Tom."

 Bowie released a song entitled "Hallo Spaceboy" on his album Outside (1995).
 While this song itself does not directly reference Major Tom, references to Major Tom do appear in the remixed version that Bowie released with the Pet Shop Boys in 1996.
 This remix contains lyrics from "Space Oddity" that are sung by Pet Shop Boys vocalist Neil Tennant.

 Although never mentioned in the song, an astronaut, possibly Major Tom, does make an appearance in the music video for the song "Slow Burn" on Bowie's 2002 album Heathen.
 The same album also contains a cover of Legendary Stardust Cowboy's I Took a Trip on a Gemini Spaceship, again hinting a metaphoric connection between space journeys and drug use.

 In the music video of Bowie's 2015 song "Blackstar" (on the album of the same name, released in 2016 two days prior to his death), a dead astronaut is depicted.
 His jewel-encrusted skull is retrieved by an alien female who takes it back to what could be considered a cult which subsequently worships the relic.
 This astronaut was speculated to be a depiction of Major Tom's final fate.
 Video director Johan Renck said on a BBC documentary "to me, it was 100% Major Tom".
-That cites an interview which was only available in the UK on the date of access.